-Creamy and delicious, this healthy baked spinach & artichoke white bean dip recipe is a fairly classic vegan version of an otherwise dairy filled dip.
+Creamy and delicious, this healthy baked Spinach Artichoke White Bean Dip is a fairly classic, vegan and healthy version of an otherwise fat & dairy filled dip!

 - 10 ingredients

 - & well balanced

 So without further ado, let’s begin!

 Onion, garlic, spinach and artichokes are sauteed and combined with a flavorful white bean sauce before baking to perfection creating a deliciously warm and creamy dip that is sure to please everyone!

 Here is everything you’ll need:

 - Spinach – I used baby spinach but you could use baby kale or chopped large leaf kale.
 Feel free to use frozen spinach, just be sure to thaw and remove the excess water by squeezing it.